 Course Dates

-Course Information : CLOSING DATE FOR APPLICATIONS IS 1st April 2024.
-If the closing date has passed please contact us for availability.
-IMPORTANT: This is being run entirely as a face-to-face attendance at Glenside Campus.
+Course Information : Closing date for applications: 6th December 2024 IMPORTANT: This is being run entirely as a face-to-face attendance at Glenside Campus.
 NOTE: For parking on Glenside Campus, you will need to download a Parking Permit from the University - you will be able to do this once you have been registered on the University Student Information system.
 SOPE Assessments will be held from 09:00 - 18:00 but you will only be required for 30 minutes (Level 3) or 45 minutes (Level M).
 PLEASE NOTE: once your application status is showing as registered, it will take up to 5 working days for your login details for MyUWE to be issued by email.
 Please only contact us if you have not received after this time.
-SOPE/Assessment - 6th September 2024
+SOPE/Assessment - 3rd September 2025

 Venue